dantonnoriega/KeyboardSpellCheck/pyenchant/website/content/tutorial.rst

 -------------------------------

-PyEnchant depends on a large number of auxilliary files such as plugin libraries, dictionary files, etc. While py2exe does an excellent job of detecting static file dependencies, it cannot detect these files which are located at runtime.
+PyEnchant depends on a large number of auxiliary files such as plugin libraries, dictionary files, etc. While py2exe does an excellent job of detecting static file dependencies, it cannot detect these files which are located at runtime.

-To successfully package an application that uses PyEnchant, these auxilliary files must be explicitly included in the "data_files" argument to the setup function.
+To successfully package an application that uses PyEnchant, these auxiliary files must be explicitly included in the "data_files" argument to the setup function.
 The function enchant.utils.win32_data_files returns a list of files which can be used for this purpose.